vaibhavkaul69/todo-money/README.md

 # Todo Money
-TODO Money is a Web based Application that acts as a Single Storage Unit for Storing and Managing record of all the Transactions that you made with someone.
+TODO Money is a Web based Application that acts as a Single Storage Unit for Storing and Managing record of all your Expenses.

 **Live At : http://todomoney.co.in/**

-**Current Active Users : 208**

 # Todo Money Features